 - The facility recycles around 330,000 TVs, 230,000 fridges and around 10,000 tonnes of small domestic appliances such as irons, vacuum cleaners, lawn mowers, telephones and games consoles from across Scotland each year.

-- Opened in 2003, Viridor’s Bonnyrigg facility is Scotland’s most advanced glass recycling facility, supporting 56 per cent of Scottish local authorities and thousands of Scottish businesses.
+- Opened in 2003, Viridor’s Bonnyrigg facility is one of Scotland’s most advanced glass recycling facilities, supporting 56 per cent of Scottish local authorities and thousands of Scottish businesses.

 - Recycling just 1,000 bottles saves 120 grams of carbon dioxide being released into the atmosphere.

 - The location employs advanced Mogensen recycling technology and recycles 95 per cent of the glass supplied, with the remainder (bottle tops etc) sent for onward processing.

 - Over 85 per cent of the material is absorbed in the Scottish market, making a new generation of glass products, insulation for Scottish homes, or aggregate for Scottish roads.